Soham-Wani/Usual-Bot/README.md

 - **Fully functional**: The bot is fully functional and can be easily added to any server with the appropriate permissions.

 ## Disclaimer
 Please note that the bot does not support slash commands, which are mandatory for verified bots on Discord.
 As such, please proceed with caution when using this bot.
+Many dependencies might be out dated.

 ## Additional Information
 Since the bot does not use a command handler, it requires a lot of RAM to operate.
 Additionally, it is not connected to a database, and its functionality is limited to basic moderation features.
 As this is a personal project and is not actively maintained, it may not function as expected and may have security vulnerabilities or other issues.
 Use at your own risk.